 Furthermore, we conduct a study on a hybrid scheme, where we introduce a batch to help the VM placement in the online scenario.
 Instead of one-by-one placement, several on-line incoming VMs are reserved into a batch.
-Then, the information of the VMs in the batch will be known to us.
+Then, the information of the VMs in the batch would be known to us.
 In that case, we can simultaneously place them together through the off-line placement algorithm without the migration overhead.
-However, the batch will increase the waiting time of the VM placement.
+However, the batch will introduce the waiting time of the VM placement.
 Therefore, there exists a tradeoff between the online migration overhead and batch waiting time.

 In this paper, we formulate the total completion time minimization VM placement problem under both off-line and online scenarios.
 Due to the NP-hardness of this problem, we propose a heuristic migration-based VM placement (MBVMP) algorithm to give an efficient solution.
-Our main contributions can be outlined by the following:
+Our main contributions are summarized in the following:

 - To the best of our knowledge, our work is the first one to adopt VM migration for the total completion time minimization VM placement problem, considering both off-line and on-line scenarios. - For the off-line VM placement, we also study the case of homogeneous resource demand, and compare our heuristic algorithm with the optimal solution of maximal matching problem.
-The results show that the performance
+The results show that the performance of our algorithm is very close to the optimal solution, verifying the high efficiency of our algorithm.